bhbmaster/rhood/README.md

 - [ ] Total all buys per symbol, and all sells per symbol, and ratio with profits and study what that means.

 - [ ] Test if output works with Margins.

+- [ ] Fix regression where we can not use simple username + password authentication with creds with insecure mode.
+It looks for authkey in the file.
+Will also need to update the README.md file in the "LOGIN METHOD" sections.